 Books with plans can be used directly or to draw up your own plans.
 Be warned though, books in general are relatively small and can pose problems when enlarging or scanning.
 Inclusion on this list has more to do with the fact that hull lines are present – not the quality of the print.

-These are books geared to builders, usually with “how-to” instructions and plans.
-Most model boat plans that come this way are printed in the book itself – not as a separate attachment, so the same scaling issues, discussed above, applies.
-Some books do come with separate plans, but usually they are pricey.
+These are books geared to builders, usually with "how-to" instructions and often plans.
+The model boat plans that come this way are either printed in the book itself or as a separate attachment.
+Having the plan separate is best in my opinion.
+Unfortunately, they are often printed on poor quality paper and are often folded.

 All model boat plans were not created equal.
-The print may be fuzzy or too light to be ledgible, incomplete, lines not being true.
+The print may be fuzzy or too light to be legible, incomplete, lines not being true.

 Sometimes you think you are getting a plan for a historic ship that, as it turned out, never existed!